newpopnow/nd082-project2-2/README.md

 # Overview

-In this project, you will build an Azure App Service from Python, Continous Intergration by Github Actions and Continous Delivery by Azure Devops Pipelines
+In this project, you will build an Web app from Python then deploy to PaaS - Azure App Service, Continous Intergration by Github Actions and Continous Delivery by Azure Devops Pipelines

 ## Project Plan